|Suggested pre-reading||What this web page adds|

 - Questions you write when using our chat robot “Ronny Watson” are transferred to IBM for processing.
 Your questions are stored for later review to see if we can improve responses from the chat robot.
-Questions from you are send anonymously to IBM without any information about your location.
+Questions from you are send anonymously to IBM without any information about who you are or your location.

 How long we retain your data

-- Returning cookies, generated by Statcounter, are stored on your computer for two years.
+- Returning cookies, generated by Statcounter, are stored on your computer for 2-5 years (see above).